PyTermOS-Project/juice/README.md

 JuicePackage docs (for understanding the commands)

+## and
+even though JuicePackage is in development, the SE version is in development too read more at the [SE version readme](/SE/whatsSE?.md)
 ### sorry
 Juice is still in development, so PyTermOS is.
 You can contribute, so it will be ready faster.